-- Student must have completed Grades 7-12 in De La Salle University Integrated School or any member school of the De La Salle Philippines system. - b.
-A weighted average of 90.00 or higher with no grade below 88.00 in all trimesters for all academic subjects. - Grades in special subjects like P.E., Christian Living/Values and Deportment should be 90 or higher in all trimesters.
+- a.
+Student must have completed Grades 7-12 in De La Salle University Integrated School or any member school of the De La Salle Philippines system. - A weighted average of 90.00 or higher with no grade below 85.00 in all trimesters for all academic subjects in Grades 11 and 12. - c.
+Grades in Christian Living, and Deportment should be 90 or higher in all trimesters in Grades 11 and 12. - d.
 Active participation in co-and extra-curricular activities both in and out of the school.